jcaip/jcaip.github.io/_posts/2018-03-11-Generative-Models.md

 Implicit density estimation - learn a model to produce models from $$p_{model}(x)$$ without explicityl defining it.

 ## PixelRNN/CNN
-tractable explicit model.
-Type of fully visible belief network
+This is a tractable explicit model.
+Type of fully visible belief network.

 $$ p(x) = \prod_{i=1}^n p(x_i| x_1 \ldots x_{i-1}) $$

-then maxamize the likelihood of the training data.
+We train this using MLE, maxamizing the likelihood of the training data.
 Use neural netowrk to express the distribution.

 Will need to define the ordering of pixels - starting from the corner.
 Each dependency is modeled via a LSTM RNN.
-However, the sequential generation is really slow.
+However, this sequential generation is really slow.

 PixelCNN - uses the same approach as PixelRNN, but the dependency is now codified by a CNN over a specified context region.

 Train using MLE - output is a softmax loss at each pixel.

 Training is faster than PixelRNN, we can also parallelize convolutions.
-However, generation is still sequential
+However, generation is still sequential.

 Chain rule basically defines a tractable density that is easy to work with.
 Gives a good evaluation metric of our data via the training likelihood.
 Unfortunately, it's stil sequential generation.